dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 ### Breadboard
 A breadboard is a tool used to build and test electronic circuits without needing to solder anything together.
 It’s perfect for prototyping and quick electronic projects as you can easily make and change connections.

-A breadboard has rows and columns of holes where you can insert components like resistors, wires, and microcontrollers.
+A breadboard has rows and columns of holes where you can insert components like resistors, wires, and Microcontrollers.
 These holes are connected in certain ways that allow electricity to flow between them, creating a circuit.

 Rows: The breadboard has long horizontal rows (typically marked with numbers) where components are connected.
 If you place components in the same row, they are electrically connected inside the breadboard.
 These are often used for the main part of the circuit.